princjef/mageutil/bintool/README.md

 func WithVersionCmd(cmd string) Option
 ```

-WithVersionCmd defines a custom command used to test the version of the command for purposes of determining if the command is installed\.
-The provided command is a template that can use any of the template parameters that are available to the url\.
-If no command is provided\, the version check will be skipped\.
+WithVersionCmd defines a custom command used to test the version of the command for purposes of determining if the command is installed.
+The provided command is a template that can use any of the template parameters that are available to the url.
+If no command is provided, the version check will be skipped.

-The default test command is "\{\{\.FullCmd\}\} \-\-version"\.
+The default test command is "\{\{.FullCmd\}\} \-\-version".